microsoft/CsWinRT/README.md

 ## /Benchmarks

 The **/Benchmarks** folder contains benchmarks written using BenchmarkDotNet to track the performance of scenarios in the generated projection.
 To run the benchmarks using the CsWinRT projection, run **benchmark.cmd**.
-To run the same benchmarks using the built-in WinMD support in NET Core 3.1 to compare against as a basline, run **benchmark_winmd.cmd**.
+To run the same benchmarks using the built-in WinMD support in NET Core 3.1 to compare against as a baseline, run **benchmark_winmd.cmd**.

 ## /WinUIDesktopSample